-As of September 30, 2021, the Company does not own any material real property.
-It leases its head office at 68 Data St., Don Manuel, Quezon City.
-The Company's key properties also comprise of it stores leases, see Annex B.
+As of December 31, 2021, the Company does not own any material real property.
+It leases its head office at 68 Data St., Barangay Don Manuel, Quezon City.
+The Company's key properties also comprise of it stores leases.
+There are no mortgage, lien or encumbrance over the Company's properties or property rights.